privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Input per buyer.
   // The key in the map corresponds to IGOwner (Interest Group Owner) that
   // is the Buyer / DSP.
 This  string that can identify a
   // buyer participating in the auction.
-The value corresponds to plaintext
+The value corresponds to compressed
-  // BuyerInput ingested by the buyer for bidding. map<string, BuyerInput> buyer_input = 1;
+  // BuyerInput data.
+BuyerInput is ingested by the Buyer for bidding. map<string, bytes> buyer_input = 1;

   // Publisher website or app.
   // This is required to construct browser signals for web.
   // It will also be passed via GetBids to buyers for their Buyer KV lookup
-  // to fetch trusted bidding signals. string publisher = 2;
+  // to fetch trusted bidding signals. string publisher_name = 2;

-  // Nonce passed by the client and sent back to the client in encrypted
-  // response.
-  string nonce = 3;

   // A boolean value which indicates if event level debug reporting should be
-  // enabled or disabled for this request. bool enable_debug_reporting = 4;
+  // enabled or disabled for this request. bool enable_debug_reporting = 3;

-  // Globally unique identifier for the client request. string generation_id = 5;
+  // Globally unique identifier for the client request. string generation_id = 4;
 }
 ```